nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

        Expected: The note deleted is no longer shown in the first contact in the list.
 The note deleted is shown in the status message.

 2. Deleting note while all contacts is shown but note does not exist.
-    1. Prerequisites: List all contacts using the list command.
+    1. Prerequisites: List all contacts using the `list contact` command.
 At least one contact is shown in the list.<br>

     2. Test case: `delete note -id 1 -nid 100`, where the number of notes in the first contact is less than 100.<br>
        Expected: No note is deleted.
 Error details shown in the status message.